"From the very beginning, they really make you feel like you are safe and in good hands."

 We will start getting you prepared as soon as you accept our placement offer.
 We will be in touch regularly to make sure that you do not miss important deadlines.
 The key elements will be the following:

-We take care of in-country transportation to your host city.
-All that you need to do is get to Moscow.
-Your city coordinator or another representative of the program will meet you at the airport.
+We take care of in-country transportation between your city of arrival (Moscow or Voronezh) and your host city.
+You can book a flight directly there.
+A representative of the program will meet you at the airport.
 Together you will travel to your host city.
 Before you travel, we will share with you the name, photo, and contact information of the person meeting you.

 Before you start work, your local coordinator will help you get your bearings -- a short orientation will show you where you will live, introduce you to your host company, and take care of some administrative items (e.g. SIM card).